ProfDrLuigi/wired-bot/README.md

 </h2>
 </summary>

-### If you don't want to use RSS Feed:
+### If you want to use RSS Feed:

-If you don't need this feature you can disable it by typing
+If you need this feature you can enable it by typing

-	./wired-bot.sh rss_off
+	./wired-bot.sh rss_on

 </details>